 Most people place the flash a few feet directly behind the subject.
 Others prefer positioning it at about 45 degrees behind your model, away from the camera frame.

 Set the Fill Ratio for Best Results with a Fill Light

 The key to effective use of fill lighting is to set the correct fill ratio.
-To do this make an exposure reading from the lightest part of your composition.
+To do this, make an exposure reading from the lightest part of your composition.

-This left some soft shadow on the left side of her face.
+Doing so resulted in some soft shadow on the left side of her face.

 It’s essential to decide how much fill light you want to add to your portrait to get the look you want.
-It’s common to see portraits where too much fill light has been added.
-It overpowers the main light.

 Control Fill Light Using a Flash

 Using a flash on the manual setting allows you to have control over the amount of output, regardless of the available light.

 When you use your flash in any of the auto modes, the flash and camera will determine the output.
 This calculation partly relies on ambient light.